 There’s no denying the love of indoor plants just keeps gaining momentum!
 Like fashion though, indoor plants also go through trends.
-So let’s check out what indoor plants are trending now and where you should use them in the home (plus a little plant care to help those of us with a black thumb, or read this helpful article here!).
+So let’s check out what indoor plants are trending now and where you should use them in the home (plus a little plant care to help those of us with a black thumb!).

 Shop some of our fave indoor pots

-Topping the list of trending indoor plants is the Olea Europaea or the olive tree.
+Olea Europaea or the olive tree continues to gain popularity, especially as more earthy interiors are trending.
 These beauties are tough, drought hardy and of course, produce delicious olives!

 Use a top quality potting mix to give your plant the best chance of survival.
-Be careful not to overwater your precious olive tree — allow the top 5cm of soil to dry out before giving it another drink.
+Be careful not to overwater — allow the top 5cm of soil to dry out before giving it another drink.

 Tip: Place your pot in a spot where it will get as much sunlight as possible and rotate every month so it can get an even amount of sunlight (kind of like a suntan for your plant!).